Lower Back Pain Causes & Symptoms

-Most low back pain is mechanical related in nature.
+Most causes of lower back pain is mechanical related in nature.
 In many cases, low back pain is associated with spondylosis, a term that refers to the general degeneration of the spine associated with normal wear and tear that occurs in the joints, discs, and bones of the spine as people get older.
-Some examples of mechanical causes of low back pain include:
+Some examples of mechanical causes of lower back pain include:

 1. Muscle Sprains and Strains: Sprains are caused by overstretching or tearing of ligaments, whereas strains are tears in tendon or muscle.
 Both can occur from twisting or lifting something improperly, lifting something too heavy, or overstretching.
 Such movements may also trigger spasms in back muscles, which can also be painful.
 Typically, muscle strains are a sign of acute back pain.
 If the condition becomes chronic, it can be related to facet joint syndrome.

 2. Degenerative Disc Disease: Pain originating from a damaged dehydrated and deteriorated vertebral disc particularly due to degenerative disc disease.
 Early disc degeneration may not cause severe pain or other symptoms, but when the degeneration becomes advanced, or with injury (annular tear), low back pain may occur.

 3. Herniated or Ruptured Discs: Over time, the intervertebral discs become compressed and bulge outward (herniation) or rupture,causing low back pain.

 4. Radiculopathy: A condition caused by compression, inflammation and/or injury to a spinal nerve root.
 Pressure on the nerve root results in pain, numbness, or a tingling sensation that travels or radiates to other areas of the body that are served by that nerve.
 Radiculopathy may occur when spinal stenosis or a herniated or ruptured disc compresses the nerve root.